CPettifo/WHED_API/README.md

 I highly recommend using Git Bash (found here - https://git-scm.com/downloads) as you can run both git commands as well as standard bash commands on windows systems.

+For now the API works on a locally hosted mysql server until we agree on how to connect to the Azure db